GuthL/roll_up_circom_tutorial/README.md

 And we need to add some token balance requirements as follows

-## Putting this all inside a smart contract
+### Putting this all inside a smart contract

 Compile the code
 ```
 circom tokens_transfer.circom -o circuit.json
 ```

-Perform the trusted setup *this will take a long time.* see the comments about proving time in the disclaimer.
+Perform the trusted setup *this will take a long time ~ 20 mins* see the comments about reducing proving time in the disclaimer.
 They apply here also.

 ```